NancyZhang26/silly_blog/posts/dearinternep3.md

 <h3>Smell of pigs</h3>

-I had lunch with my two colleagues — Anton, my mentor, and ***<u>Bill, a 60+ year-old guy who spits out terminal commands like his phone number.***</u>
+I had lunch with my two colleagues — AB, my mentor, and ***<u>BK, a 60+ year-old guy who spits out terminal commands like his phone number.***</u>

-Anton said we should go to the picnic tables, as the weather is finally neither dark nor gloomy anymore.
+AB said we should go to the picnic tables, as the weather is finally neither dark nor gloomy anymore.
 We went to the tables, and the warm breeze from the South brought us a wave of early summer noons that smells like leaves, fresh grass, and, something WEIRD.

 It smelled like some wild animal shie bro.
 It was quite invasive, and I wasn’t the only one noticing that.
-Bill and Anton both got that as well.
+BK and AB both got that as well.
 They gave out some frowns and were like ***<u>what is that smell?***</u>

 Bro it’s definitely some wild animal shits.